Medicare in Delaware

 Part D prescription drug plans and Medicare Supplement Insurance (Medigap) both work with Original Medicare but are provided by private insurance companies.
 To see if your Part D and Medigap plans can be used in a state other than Delaware, call your health insurer.

-Can Medicare Advantage be used out of state?
+Can Medicare Advantage Be Used Out of State?

 Yes, but only in emergencies.
 Private insurance companies provide Medicare Advantage (Part C).
 While it must provide at least the same benefits as Original Medicare, Part C plans are often built around local provider networks.
 Depending on the type of plan you have, seeing an out-of-network doctor could cost you the full amount of your visit.

-Call TodayIs Medicare Accepted in all States?
+Find The Right PlanIs Medicare Accepted in All States?

 What Medicare Plans Are Required at 65?